Blackburn Gilbert & Sullivan Society

 A brief history of Blackburn

-Gilbert & Sullivan Society
+Gilbert & Sullivan Society - and an invitation!

+About 15 persons turned up to that first meeting, and after a few weeks of impromptu singing, they decided to put on a show!
 A committee was formed, the show chosen was The Gondoliers.
-Ruth Prest was asked to produce, and Mr Andrews, well known in the musical world, and incidentally blind, became the first Musical Director.
+Ruth Prest was asked to produce, and Mr Andrews, well known in the musical world (and incidentally blind) became the first Musical Director.

 Picture

-NoteBashers vocal rehearsal CDs, for choristers and principals, are practice tracks providing music only versions of your opera with your part predominant.
+NOTEBASHERS vocal rehearsal CDs, for choristers and principals, are practice tracks providing music-only versions of your opera with your part predominant.
 So if you want to sing but can't read music, this is the perfect solution.
 Accompaniment CDs of each complete work are also available.

 Powered by Create your own unique website with customizable templates.